 The process distinguishes my work.
 I stand for the slow made item that is worked by hand from start to finish.
 I celebrate the Maker’s mark and the play in artistic exploration.
 Because each piece is individually handcrafted, no two are ever precisely the same.

 Each design begins as a drawing on paper.
 Once finalized, I set to work at my studio bench.
 In the studio, a combination of lost wax casting and fabrication is utilized to create the work.
 I love using lost wax casting for many reasons.
 It’s an old-world technique dating back to over 5700 years ago and an art in itself.
 The wax is malleable and allows me to manipulate surfaces in order to achieve the textures I desire.
 Other details of my work are individually hand fabricated by cutting sheet metal, forging wire, soldering prongs, jump rings and bezels, etc.

 After casting and/or fabrication, all work is finalized with a satin finish.
-The work primarily consists of solid 18k gold, Argentium silver (100% recycled silver) and 14K gold vermeil.
-For more information about the materials go here.
-The only step not completed in my studio is the vermeil finish.
-This work is sent out in its finished state as a silver piece, and processed in order to assure the 14K gold meets the certified thickness for vermeil.
-Any pre-manufactured components used in my work (chain, ear nuts) are made in America.
+The work is created exclusively in solid 18k gold.
+For more information about the materials click here.
+Any prefabricated components used in my work (fine chain, ear nuts) are made in America.

 Get EARLY access to one-of-a-kind drops, exclusive offers, & stay in the know with Amanda.